unoplatform/uno/doc/articles/concepts/source-generation.md

 Most statically-typed languages, except C++, don't permit multiple base classes on account of the added complexity it brings, a.k.a. the ['diamond problem'](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem).
 In dynamically-typed languages, it's quite common to bolt on extra functionality to a class in a reusable way with [mixins](https://en.wikipedia.org/wiki/Mixin).
 As C# is a statically-typed language, it doesn't support mixins as a first-class language feature.

-We can however, generate code.
+Uno can however, generate code.

 With Roslyn, Microsoft open-sourced the C# compiler, but they also exposed a powerful API for code analysis.
 Roslyn provides a easy to access all the syntactic and semantic information that the compiler possesses.
 Uno created a [source generator](https://github.com/nventive/Uno.SourceGeneration) that leverages this power for code generation and like the Uno platform, it's free and open-source.